arifulnoman/design-patterns/README.md

 - **Thread Safety:** The JVM (Java Virtual Machine) guarantees that the enum instance is created in a thread-safe manner, eliminating the need for explicit synchronization.
 - **Serialization:** Enum instances are automatically serialized correctly, ensuring that only one instance exists even after deserialization.

+### **Is Singleton an Anti-Pattern?**

+The Singleton pattern is often regarded as an anti-pattern due to several potential issues, despite its initial appeal.
+But there is no solid statement about it.
+Below is a breakdown of the reasons why Singleton is seen as an anti-pattern and how it violates the SOLID principles:

+#### **1. Violates SOLID Principles**
+   - **Single Responsibility Principle (SRP):**
+     - **Violation:** Singleton classes are responsible for two things: ensuring only one instance exists and handling business logic.
+This combines lifecycle management with business logic, violating the principle of having only one responsibility.

+   - **Open/Closed Principle (OCP):**
+     - **Violation:** Singleton classes are difficult to extend or modify without altering their code.
+This violates the principle that classes should be open for extension but closed for modification.

+   - **Dependency Inversion Principle (DIP):**
+     - **Violation:** Singletons promote tight coupling because classes that depend on them call the Singleton’s `getInstance()` method directly.
+This leads to dependency on a concrete class instead of an abstraction, making the code harder to test and extend.

+#### **2. Makes Unit Testing Difficult**
+   - **Global State:** Singleton classes introduce global state, which can lead to hidden dependencies.
+Global state can make unit tests unreliable, as different tests may inadvertently share the same instance, leading to unexpected behavior.

+#### **3. Tightly Coupled Code**
+   - **Direct Dependency:** Classes that rely on Singletons often directly call `getInstance()`, leading to tightly coupled code.
+This reduces flexibility and makes the code less maintainable.

+#### **4. Concurrency Issues**
+   - **Thread-Safety:** Implementing a Singleton in a multi-threaded environment can be tricky.
+If not handled properly, it can lead to race conditions and inconsistent state.
+Ensuring thread safety adds complexity to the implementation.

+#### **5. Performance Bottlenecks**
+   - **Single Access Point:** Since the Singleton pattern ensures a single instance, all clients share this instance.
+If multiple clients access the Singleton simultaneously, it can become a performance bottleneck, especially if it’s not implemented with concurrency in mind.

+#### **6. Breaks Object-Oriented Principles**
+   - **Encapsulation Issues:** The Singleton pattern can break encapsulation by allowing global access to the instance.
+This goes against the principle of hiding implementation details, leading to a design that is less modular and harder to maintain.

 ## Behavioral Design Patterns

 **Concept:**